Crawl Space Encapsulation Pros and Cons

 You will need additional maintenance and inspections throughout the year to keep your warranty intact.
 The cost of maintenance will be dependent on the amount of features you went with during the installation process.
 If you live in dry region, the advantages of encapsulation may not give you the investment return that you seek.

-What is the difference between crawl space encapsulation vs vapor barrier?
-Normally, the thickness of the barrier and how it is fastened to the foundation wall.
+What is the difference between encapsulation and a vapor barrier?
+Normally, the thickness of the barrier, the taped seams and how it is fastened to the foundation wall.

-Vapor barrier installation is an alternative to crawl space encapsulation that you can consider for your home.
+Vapor barrier installation is an alternative that you can consider for your crawl space.
 The purpose of a vapor barrier is to reduce ground water from evaporating in your crawl space.
 To counteract that, a thin sheet usually 4 to 6 millimeters thick covers the floor.
 The vapor barrier is not a sealed system and typically stops just short of the interior walls.

 As a result, some water can still bypass the vapor barrier and enter the crawl space.
 A comprehensive and expensive approach is to get your crawl space encapsulated and drainage system installed to better guarantee a reduction in moisture.